hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-scale-out-object-storage-node.md

 		ringos view-ring -f /root/ring-building/object-1.builder

-5. Identify the disk that need to be removed from the list.
+5. Identify the node that need to be removed from the list.

 **Recommendation**:

 * Remove a drive gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually decrease by 25% until it becomes 0%.
-Initial weight is 25.
+Initial weight is 75.

-6.Set weight of the driver
+6.Set weight of the disks on the node

-		ringos set-weight -f object-1.builder -s d<value> -w <value>
+		ringos set-weight -f object-1.builder -s d<Node IP address> -w <value>

 7.Re-balance the ring